annathaoshearwood/hospital-infection-analysis-r/README.md

 3. Is CRP different between patients with and without bloodstream infection?
 4. Is WBC different between patients with and without bloodstream infection?
 5. Is age associated with the length of hospital stay?
-6. Is catheter use associated with bloodstream infection?
+6. Is catheter use associated with bloodstream infection? (chi-squared test)
-7. Is the mean age significantly different between patients with and without bloodstream infection?
+7. Is the mean age significantly different between patients with and without bloodstream infection? (t-test)

 # Dataset